SynthstromAudible/DelugeFirmware/CONTRIBUTING.md

     * A runtime configuration setting that allows to enable or disable the feature/change in behavior, see documentation on adding optional feature settings TBD
     * Or if a runtime setting is not possible a preprocessor switch that allows creating firmware without the change
 * Changes that massively increase image size (> 5% of total memory) also require a preprocessor switch so they can be enabled or disabled
+* If the Pull request changes end user behavoir or introduces new features a new entry in the [CommunityFeatures.md](CommunityFeatures.md) file needs to be created in the preexisting style describing the feature and it's options as a small manual to users

 ## Workflow